polyfillpolyfill/polyfill-service/README.md

 ## Requirements

-Running Origami Build Service requires a few tools:
+Running the polyfill service requires a few tools:

 * [Git]: For downloading the source code
 * [Node.js] 6.x and [npm] 3.x: For installing the dependencies and running the application (npm is installed with Node.js)
 * [Grunt] 0.1.x: Used for automating tasks such as testing

 ## Running locally